 Does the OIG provide oversight of county and municipal contracts?

-The OIG conducts procurement oversight with the goal of preventing material waste and significant mismanagement before taxpayer dollars are expended.
+The OIG conducts contract and procurement oversight with the goal of preventing material waste and significant mismanagement before taxpayer dollars are expended.
 These contract oversight activities may form the basis for investigations if there is good cause to believe any official, employee, or provider has engaged in misconduct or gross mismanagement.

 How can I learn more about the OIG’s activities?